 Branding is a prevalent factor in marketing today.
-It almost feels like the little guy has no chance against the corporate behemoths.
+No matter if you real an old-school, or a digital marketer, It almost feels like the little guy has no chance against the corporate behemoths.
 And this is especially shown with how some brands have infiltrated mainstream culture and blended into an almost frightening degree.
 But is there more to it?

 What is Branding?